bkabrda/dfe/README.md

 * Some values are added automatically.
 Currently, these are:
   * `vars.installer` - equals to `dnf` if `base_img_name` is `fedora`;
     `yum` if `base_img_name` is `centos` or `rhel`
-  * `dockerfile` - equals to `Dockerfile`
+  * `files.dockerfile` - equals to `Dockerfile`
+* `files` section is added to `vars` to be accessbile while rendering

-Taking the example above, these would be the expanded configurations:
+Taking the example above, these would be the expanded configurations (assuming output path given to `dfe` is `.`):

     - name: fedora-26
+      files:
+        dockerfile:
-      dockerfile: Dockerfile
+          path: Dockerfile
+          outpath: Dockerfile.fedora-26
+        helpmd:
+          path: help.md
+          outpath: help.md.fedora-26
       vars:
         base_img_reg: some.registry.fedoraproject.org
         base_img_name: fedora